Chalybeate Spring, Mittagong: Tourist attraction

 Despite its proximity to the iron ore mine and the Fitzroy Iron Works—until that works closed for the last time on 1 July 1896—the Chaybeate Spring was already an attraction from the mid-19th century onwards.

 Around the time of Governor FitzRoy's visit in 1849, there were already moves to exploit the spring and it was reported that "invalids from Sydney and other parts will have the advantage of these waters, combined with an invigorating and cheerful atmosphere".
 Following Governor Fitz Roy's visit, the water was analysed and advice given that it was best drunk as soon as possible after it emerged from the spring.

 While working for the Mittagong Land Company, in 1884, Edward Larkin improved the recreational facilities at the Chalybeate Spring, which lay on the company's land, and added a pipe to allow visitors to more easily obtain its water.

 The spring was one of the reasons for the establishment of a railway station at Mittagong.
 The NSW Railway Tourist's Guide of 1889 (page 26) states that at Mittagong, "There are several chalybeate springs, one of which, near the town, flows into a bricked well, whence it is dispensed to invalids and others".

 The water of the spring became well known.
 A newspaper article in 1909 attested to the popularity of the spring, "The chalybeate springs right in the town are being availed of at all hours of the day.
 All who partake of the cool, sparkling mineral water are unanimous In their praise of its curative and invigorating properties.
 Many, indeed, are recommended by their medical advisers to visit the town for the sole purpose of availing themselves of a course at the chalybeate spring."

-A newspaper article in 1921 described the facilities at the spring as follows:"The spring has been enclosed.
+A newspaper article in 1921 described the facilities at the spring as follows: "The spring has been enclosed.
 There are summer-houses and seats, and provision made so that invalids taking the waters may rest and picnic, procuring refreshments on the spot.
-The waters have proved extremely beneficial to visitors, and are dally attracting others from all parts.
+The waters have proved extremely beneficial to visitors, and are daily attracting others from all parts.
 The local Tourists' Association, recognising Its value, has taken great pains to make the spot comfortable and attractive."